 All applications should be submitted to the Polish National Commission for UNESCO.

-Card of the Pole and Residence Permit holders can not become beneficiaries of the Fellowships Programme under the Polish National Commission for UNESCO Scheme; their applications will not be considered.

-Information available at:
+Polish Card and Residence Permit holders cannot become beneficiaries of the Fellowships Programme under the Polish National Commission for UNESCO Scheme; their applications will not be considered.
+Information available at: www.unesco.pl